Academic Contract (Early Intervention & Post-Dismissal)

 If you decide to have little contract participation or effort and poor achievement for the semester and are again dismissed from the College, you are not likely to be granted an academic appeal.

-Contact the Office of Academic Affairs (585-385-8034) for additional information about the Academic Contract.
+Contact the Center for Academic Advising and Support Services (585-385-8034) for additional information about the Academic Contract.

 Requirements of an Academic Contract